Voted Best Non-Profit in Austin by the Austin American Statesman 2021. Nominated and/or awarded Best of Austin and the

 During the 1960s and ’70s, downtown was scarcely populated, with abandoned buildings scattered about.
 A pioneering group of Austinites known as the Old Pecan Street Association was instrumental in reclaiming the downtown space and starting renovation of the old buildings, along with educating on its rich history prior to its downturn.

-“The idea was to preserve the historical appeal of the street, while revitalizing the downtown area,” said Shannon Sedwick, president of the Pecan Street Association.
+“The idea was to preserve the historical appeal of the street, while revitalizing the downtown area,” said Shannon Sedwick, vice president of the Pecan Street Association.
 The association wanted to uphold a sense of the buildings’ past and present, she said.

 The Pecan Street Merchants’ Association, a group of volunteer-based business owners, has always placed importance on free admission to the festival so that it is open to the Austin community and surrounding areas.
 The city of Austin has gone into partnership with the board to help sponsor the festival expenses.

 “All of the money we make goes out to different projects on 6th Street and the downtown area,” Sedwick said.
-“We have given money most recently to Bastrop wildfire relief and the $7,500 was matched by Time Warner to give to the Red Cross for wildfire relief.”
+“We give to artists, homeless initiatives and youth programs, among others.”